yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/conditionals/index.md

 ## Conditionals

 Every programming language has conditionals.
-If you've worked in Python or Java you've probably seen something similar to what we'll be working on today!
+If you've worked in Python or Java, you've probably seen something similar to what we'll be working on today!

 Conditionals let us instruct our program to do something **if** a certain condition is met.
-In one web application, there are hundreds if not thousands of conditionals written into the code.
-Without conditions, web applications would not be able to do much customization for each user.
+In one web application, there can be hundreds if not thousands of conditionals written into the code.
+Without these conditions, web applications wouldn't be able to customize the experience for each user.

 ## Comparison Operators